hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 exact bytes can be verified against the signature upon receipt of the Batch.

 The process of header_signature verification recovers the public key used during signing.
-This public key must match the one stored in signer_pubkey or the transaction will be considered invalid.
+This public key must match the one stored in signer_public_key or the transaction will be considered invalid.

 Transactions